Bricktech2000/Notes/notes/conventions.md

 ## report-style PDF export conventions

-see [[eng1112-report-2]] for an example application of report-style PDF export conventions
+see [[eng1112 report 2]] for an example application of report-style PDF export conventions

 the following stylesheet is to be appended to any report-style document